red-gate/level-up-academy/web-training/TypeScript/Unit 4 - Classes and Modules/Instructions.md

 ### Part C - Using classes

 Define a type called `AllDogs` that is either `Dog` or `IDog`.
-Create a function called `printDogName` that takes a single `AllDogs` input and prints to the console the dog name
+Create a function called `printDogName` that takes a single `AllDogs` input and prints to the console the dog name.

 Add a function called `wag` to the `Dog` class that outputs the text: